 This is so you know which links contribute to the main site and which don't, so you can make your own decision.
 We hope you will choose the ones that help pay for the huge resource the main site offers.

-In other words, if there's a link to Supertelephonecompany because it's the cheapest provider, if it has a * you'll go through directly and the main site may get some money.
-If it doesn't have a * you'll go through directly and it won't make money.
+In other words, if there's a link to Supertelephonecompany because it's the cheapest provider, and has an *, you'll go through directly and we may get some money.
+If it doesn't have an * you'll go through directly and we won't make any money.
 That's the only difference.

-Yes, although following the success of MoneySavingExpert.com's clean way of doing things, some other sites have started adopting similar rules.
+Yes, although following the success of MoneySavingExpert's clean way of doing things, other sites have adopted similar rules.